droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players approach the snapped signpost or move to leave the intersection, the blights and scarecrows attack.

 > [!combat]- **Balancing the Blights**
-> This combat encounter is a **bruising** encounter against a party of four 4th-level players and a CR 1/2 ally (Szoldar Szoldarovoch) and will consume approximately 18% of their total maximum hit points.
+> This combat encounter is a **Severe** encounter against a party of four 4th-level players and a Level 3 ally (Szoldar Szoldarovoch).
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of scarecrows to 1.
-> * ***Five Players.*** Reduce the number of twig blights to 2.
+> * ***Five Players.*** Increase the number of twig blights to 4.
 > * ***Six Players.*** Increase the number of scarecrows to 3.
 # E6.
 Lake Baratok
 The journey from the Luna River Crossroads to Lake Baratok via the northwestern path is two and one-quarter miles long and takes forty-five minutes.